Quinn Butt's mom crushed by year-long delay of murder trial | CBC News

 Gosse said April 24 will "be sad when we wake up, sad when we go to bed."

-But like on her daughter's birthday, Quinn said the family will try to celebrate and do something fun and happy in Quinn's memory.
+But like on her daughter's birthday, Gosse said the family will try to celebrate and do something fun and happy in Quinn's memory.

 "I think about the T-shirts that we're doing for Quinn with her … the pussycat and the crown and all that kind of stuff.
 I just picture everybody wearing those shirts ... hopefully a sea of pink and purple on that day."